PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Abstract

 \section{Abstract}

-In this paper, we present PolarStar, a novel family of diameter-3 network topologies derived from the star product of two low-diameter factor graphs.
-The proposed PolarStar construction gives the largest known diameter-3 network topologies for almost all radixes.
-When compared to state-of-the-art diameter-$3$ networks, PolarStar achieves $\bf{31}\%$ geometric mean increase in scale over Bundlefly, $\bf{91}\%$ over Dragonfly, and $\bf{690}\%$ over 3-D HyperX.
+We present PolarStar, a novel family of diameter-3 network topologies derived from the star product of low-diameter factor graphs.

-PolarStar has many other desirable properties including a modular layout, large bisection, high resilience to link failures and a large number of feasible sizes for every radix.
-Our evaluation shows that it exhibits comparable or better performance than other diameter-3 networks under various traffic patterns.
+PolarStar gives the largest known diameter-3 network topologies for almost all radixes, thus providing the best known scalable diameter-$3$ network.
+Compared to current state-of-the-art diameter-$3$ networks, PolarStar achieves $1.3\times$ geometric mean increase in scale over Bundlefly, $1.9\times$ over Dragonfly, and $6.7\times$ over {3-D} HyperX.
+PolarStar has many other desirable properties, including a modular layout, large bisection, high resilience to link failures and a large number of feasible configurations for every radix.